Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 Guar Gum vs Xanthan Gum

-Both guar gum and xanthan gum are natural stabilisers used in gluten-free and plant-based recipes, but they differ in origin and behaviour:
+Both guar gum and xanthan gum are widely used stabilisers in gluten-free and plant-based recipes, but they differ in origin and behaviour:

-• Temperature tolerance: Xanthan withstands heat better, while guar performs better in cold applications.
+- Temperature tolerance: Xanthan withstands heat better, while guar performs well in cold or room-temperature applications.

-• Nutrition: PHGG offers prebiotic benefits; xanthan does not ferment in the same way.
+- Nutrition: PHGG offers prebiotic benefits and gentle fermentation; xanthan does not ferment in the same way.

-For gut-supporting purposes, PHGG remains the superior choice because it combines solubility, mildness, and microbiome compatibility.
+For gut-supporting purposes, PHGG remains the more suitable choice because it combines solubility, mildness and microbiome compatibility, especially when taken consistently and increased gradually.

 How to Add Guar Gum or PHGG to Your Routine